-Millennium has successfully executed an operational turnaround, reinforcing its financial and capital position despite the adverse setting of the banking sector in the core Portuguese market.
-This position reflects our relentless path and the compounding of multiple achievements, such as a more than 40% cost reduction in Portugal since 2011, and a 44% reduction in Group NPE since 2013 (from €13.7 billion to €7.7 billion in 2017).
-Three distinctive competences were at the core of this turnaround: a customer-oriented relationship model, market-leading efficiency, and a competitive international portfolio.
+Millennium bcp has successfully executed an operational turnaround, reinforcing its financial and capital position despite the adverse setting of the banking sector in the core Portuguese market.
+This position reflects its relentless path and of multiple achievements, such as a higher than 40% cost reduction in Portugal since 2011, and a 59% reduction in Group NPE since 2013 (from Euros 13.7 to Euros 5.5 billion in 2018).
+Three distinctive competences were at the core of this turnaround: a Customer-oriented relationship model, market-leading efficiency, and a competitive international portfolio.

 Against this backdrop, Millennium has defined five overarching priorities for the future:

-Mobile-centric digitization, aspiring to double down on efforts to transform customer experience and enable productivity gains across geographies, reemphasizing Millennium's innovation trademark.
-The main priorities consist of redesigning the digital experience from a mobile-centric approach, transforming top customer journeys, setting up a convenient and productive omnichannel model, and transforming operations through the deployment of NextGen technologies (such as robotics and natural language processing).
+- Mobile-centric digitization, aspiring to double down on efforts to transform Customer experience and enable productivity gains across geographies, reemphasizing Millennium's innovation trademark.
+The main priorities consist of redesigning the digital experience from a mobile-centric approach, transforming top Customer journeys, setting up a convenient and productive omnichannel model, and transforming operations through the deployment of NextGen technologies (such as robotics and natural language processing).
 In parallel, an IT strategy focused on upgrading technology, data, security, and ways of working will enable these levers.

-The successful execution of these priorities should enable Millennium to accomplish a set of strategic objectives for 2021: franchise growth (>6 million active customers1 until 2021), readiness for the future (from 45% to >60% digital customers and from 26% to > 45% mobile customers by 2021), a sustainable business model (60% reduction of NPE stock, reaching ~€3 bn), and attractive returns for shareholders (~40% cost-to-income and ~10% ROE in 2021).
+The successful execution of these priorities should enable us to accomplish a set of strategic objectives for 2021: franchise growth (>6 million active Customers), readiness for the future (from 45% to >60% digital customers by 2021), a sustainable business model (with NPEs reaching Euros 3 billion), and attractive returns for shareholders (≈40% cost-to-income and ≈10% ROE in 2021).